Introduction

 Now, let's create a directory to store .feature

-files somewhere in the project (in this walkthrough it's tests/features/book/
+files somewhere in the project (in this walkthrough it's tests/features/book/quickstart/

 directory), and put a .feature